 Smarty Snow: Avalanche prevention and control system, and winter road management

-What is Smarty Snow
+What is Smarty Snow?

-Smarty Snow is a comprehensive application that allows you to easily record, view, manage, and share environmental and snow data in real time.
+Smarty Snow is a comprehensive application that allows you to easily record, view, manage, and share environmental and snow industry data in real time.
 This data is collected by remote sensor stations and then sent to the web application.

 Parameters controlled thanks to Smarty Snow

-• Snow thickness.
+- Snow thickness.

-• Snow surface temperature.
+- Snow surface temperature.

-• Ambient temperature.
+- Ambient temperature.

-• Solar Radiation.
+- Solar Radiation.

-• Wind speed and direction.
+- Wind speed and direction.

-• Rainfall.
+- Rainfall.

-• Other parameters as needed.
+- Other parameters that may be needed.

 Plug and play installation